 Early Marsh Orchid

-Snipe: The mysterious 'drumming' display of this long-beaked wading bird was a familiar sound on the Little Ouse Fens until the last quarter of the 20th century.
+Snipe (Gallinago gallinago): The mysterious 'drumming' display of this long-beaked wading bird was a familiar sound on the Little Ouse Fens until the last quarter of the 20th century.
 Drying out of the fens as a result of water abstraction and agricultural intensification resulted in loss of the wet grassland that the birds require to breed successfully.
-Our local story is reflected over the UK as a whole, with numbers of lowland breeding snipe declining dramatically.
+Our local story is reflected over the UK as a whole, with numbers of lowland breeding Snipe declining dramatically.
 Surveys show a decline of over 90% in numbers breeding in central and south eastern England between 1982 and 2002.
-Snipe still winter on the Lows but these birds are probably migrants from the near-continent, returning there to breed in the spring.
-We hope that the gradual increase in suitable habitat in the valley will result in the eventual return of snipe as a breeding species.
+Snipe still winter on The Lows but these birds are probably migrants from the near-continent, returning there to breed in the spring.
+We hope that the gradual increase in suitable habitat in the valley will result in the eventual return of Snipe as a breeding species.

-A new permissive footpath (a DEFRA Countryside Walk) runs round the Lows and links with the Countryside Walk on the Frith.
+A permissive footpath runs round The Lows and links with the Countryside Walk on The Frith.
 Entry is through a wide-access kissing gate: access to the lower fields is likely to be difficult for wheelchair users but an oak seat by the top hedge, not far from the gate, affords lovely views across the whole site.
 New bridges have been built to carry the footpath over the ditches.
-Map boards just inside the gate together with way-markers show the route of the path.

-Please note that all dogs must be kept on leads to protect ground nesting birds and stock.
+Please note that dogs must be kept on leads to protect ground nesting birds and grazing stock.
 At times, high water levels may make the lower part of the footpath inaccessible.